snok/drf-openapi-tester/README.rst

     </p>

--  and `ensuring your docs comply with a single parameter naming standard`_.
+-  and `ensuring your docs comply with a single parameter naming standard (case type)`_.

    Supported naming standards include ``camelCase``, ``snake_case``, ``kebab-case``, and ``PascalCase``.

 Implementations
 ---------------

-Django Swagger Tester currently support testing of:
+This package currently supports:

-- Dynamically rendered Swagger docs, using `drf_yasg`_
+- Testing of dynamically rendered OpenAPI schemas using using `drf_yasg`_
-- All implementations which render Swagger docs from a schema file (yaml or json)
+- Testing of any implementation which generates a static schema yaml or json file (e.g., like `DRF`_)

 If you're using another method to generate your documentation and would like to use this package, feel free to add an issue, or create a PR.
 Adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema.